 Under Alaskan law, individuals 21 years of age or older are allowed to possess up to one ounce (28 grams) of marijuana.
-Additionally, adults are allowed to lawfully possess up to six marijuana plants as long as three or fewer are mature and flowering.
+Additionally, adults are allowed to lawfully possess up to six marijuana plants as long as three or fewer are mature and flowering, along with any cannabis produced from those plants (so long as it stays on the same premises).
 Ballot Measure 2 also specifies that it is legal and lawful to possess marijuana accessories.
 Medical marijuana patients have the same possession limits as recreational consumers.

-Unlike other states like Colorado who have created purchasing limits for different products, Alaska does not have any specific laws regarding purchasing limits.
-However, the possession limit is one ounce of cannabis, meaning adults 21 years of age or older are only able to purchase up to one ounce of marijuana at a time.
+The purchasing limit is one ounce of cannabis, meaning adults 21 years of age or older are only able to purchase up to one ounce of marijuana at a time.
+Though Alaska has a medical marijuana program, it does not have medical dispensaries.
+Medical patients have the same purchasing limit of one ounce.

 Driving Under the Influence